 In June 2012, Tommy Chong revealed he was suffering from prostate cancer.
 Less than a year later, the pot comic reported that he'd kicked the disease with the help of various therapies, including hemp oil.
 Now, two years hence, Chong says he has rectal cancer.

-Legislation allowing the use of low-THC, CBD-rich marijuana oil primarily for children suffering from seizure disorders has been approved in Alabama, Georgia, Indiana, Iowa, Kentucky, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Utah, Virginia, Wisconsin and Wyoming.
+Legislation allowing the use of low-THC, CBD-rich marijuana oil primarily for children suffering from seizure disorders has been approved in Alabama, Georgia, Indiana, Iowa, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Utah, Virginia, Wisconsin and Wyoming.

 More than 60 famous musicians passed away in 2015, including B.B.
 King, Natalie Cole, Scott Weiland, Lemmy Kilmister, Ornette Coleman, Ben E. King, Percy Sledge, Allen Toussaint, Leslie Gore, Lynn Anderson, Frankie Ford, Phil Woods, Johnny Kemp, John Trudell, and members of Yes, Brothers Johnson and Three Dog Night.